Window Replacement Plan 2018, Part 1: Can windows be replaced in the winter?

 Installation dates are more flexible in winter

-Know what to expect for winter installations
+Know what to plan for winter installations

-Researching, purchasing and installing new windows can seem like a challenging task, but taking advantage of the right windows is well worth it.
+Researching, buying and installing new windows can seem like a challenging task, but taking advantage of the right windows is well worth it.
 Here are a few extra thoughts to consider when replacing your windows in the winter:

 - Make sure you know the winter installation process from Pella of Eau Claire for Pella product installations.
 They’ll let you know how to best get ready for installation.
-Knowing what to expect before the day of the install will make sure that you and the installer can work as efficiently as possible during the job.
+Knowing what to expect before the day of the install will make sure that you and the installer can work as quickly as possible during the job.

 The “Pella Promise” means a “No Mess” guarantee when it comes time for installing your windows.
-That means pros who will leave the work area cleaner than they found it and dispose of your replaced windows and doors.
+That means professionals who will leave the work area cleaner than they found it and dispose of your replaced windows and doors.
 In the winter, that means extra sealing that keeps warm air in and cold air out during the replacement process.
 Your installer will also offer tips on how best to protect your room from the elements while work continues on your windows.

 - If your window installation is scheduled after (or during) a period of snowfall, make sure to keep the installation area clear of snow.
-Taking access into consideration as part of your winter window replacement plan will prevent headaches both on the day of installation and after it is completed.
+Taking accessibility into consideration as part of your winter window replacement plan will prevent headaches both on the day of installation and after it is completed.